Madam Fatal: Fictional character biography

 "She" was actually Richard Stanton, a handsome, pipe-smoking, dapper, middle-aged blonde Caucasian man who is exceptionally intelligent and intuitive, as well as being at the peak of his physical abilities.
 He had made a vast fortune successfully playing the Wall Street stock market of the late 1920s, a time of economic unrest, which incurred the jealousy of many of those close to him.
 In his private life, Stanton was also a widower and a single father, being the parent of a two-year-old (unnamed) girl.
 As well as being a successful financial investor, Stanton is also a lover of theatrics and a world-famous stage, theatre, radio and film actor living in Manhattan, until his wealthy and prominent celebrity status brought unwanted attention from costumed villains.
-Stanton's daughter was kidnapped by them and the police were unable to uncover their identities, but Stanton was, on his wits and superior investigative skills.
+Stanton's daughter was kidnapped by them and the police were unable to uncover their identities, but Stanton was, relying on his wits and superior investigative skills.
 As such, Stanton decided to take matters into his own hands after he deduced that the leader of the gang was John Carver, a crime kingpin who had been running extortion rackets in various cities.

 As a civilian, Stanton had already been searching for Carver for eight years, after a fight they had and the threats that Carver had made.
 Prior to this, Carver had been the first man to love Stanton's late wife, and Carver had been jilted when she chose Stanton instead.
 After the kidnapping of Stanton's daughter, and when the police got nowhere, Stanton's wife was riddled with guilt as it was her previous connection with Carver which had brought about the whole scenario.
 She died of a broken heart.